Truffle Recipes: How to Make Chocolate Truffles for Gift Giving & General Indulgence

-Mmmmm... truffles.
-These soft balls of chocolaty ganache make wonderful gifts for friends and family.
-Cook em up, roll em out, and roll em in the topping of your choice.
+Truffles make wonderful gifts for friends and family.
+Cook them up, roll them into balls, and coat them in the topping of your choice.
 And of course, eat with friends!

 Intimidated?
 Don't be.
 They're easy.
 Just start with excellent quality chocolate and follow the truffle recipes below.